5 Things I Will Always Remember About Pittsburgh

 The steel heritage is still visible across the city.
 The now trendy and hipster Strip District was once home to many factories and mills that got abandoned as the steel industry declined.

 My story would not be complete without mentioning Pittsburgh Steelers, an American football team that has won the most Super Bowls in the NFL.
-For those who don't know, Super Bowl is a kind of big deal in the US.
-By the way, a critically-acclaimed drama “Concussion” starring Will Smith and showing the other side of a coin was filmed in Pittsburgh.
+For those who don't know, the Super Bowl is a kind of big deal in the US.
+By the way, a critically acclaimed drama “Concussion” starring Will Smith and showing the other side of a coin was filmed in Pittsburgh.

 3. Hills and Steps.

 Pittsburgh is a pretty hilly city.
-In fact, it has more hills that any other metropolitan area in the US.
+In fact, it has more hills than any other metropolitan area in the US.

 If you think that the steepest street in the US is in San Francisco, you're wrong.
 It's right here - in Pittsburgh.
 Canton Street has a 37% grade (about 21 degrees).